 Blueberries in a pie hold their shape beautifully, unlike other berries which dissolve into an unrecognizable jam when they are cooked.

 How To Make Nut Crust Blueberry Lava Pie

-Making the filling for the blueberry pie lava pie, it couldn’t be easier.
+Making the filling for the blueberry lava pie, couldn’t be easier.

 Nothing needs to be cooked in advance.
 The ingredients are simply mixed in a bowl and dumped into the pie crust, topped with a crust and baked.

-Crushing 1/3 of the blueberries, releasing their juice, making for a luscious filling without having to add other liquids.
+Crushing 1/3 of the blueberries, releasing their juice, makes for a luscious filling without having to add other liquids.